The Practical Kitchen

 after rising

 There are a lot of different ways you can shape a brioche loaf.
-For this brioche bread, I decided to go with a pull-apart style loaf made of 8 small round balls of dough that join together in a loaf pan as they rise.
-While you can pull apart the segments and butter them or use them to make small sandwiches, I usually cut this brioche loaf into thick slices instead.
+For my brioche bread loaf, I decided to go with a loaf made of 8 small round balls of dough that join together in the pan as they rise.
+While you can pull apart the segments, I usually cut my brioche loaf into thick slices instead.

 This brioche shaping method isn't just an aesthetic choice—it's also practical.
 Dividing and shaping the dough in smaller sections helps reduce air bubbles and gives the crumb inside the loaf a more even texture when it bakes.

-Weigh the entire batch of dough, then divide it into eight equal portions using your kitchen scale.
+Weigh the entire batch of dough, then divide it into eight equal portions.

-Gently flatten each portion of dough, stacking any smaller pieces on top of the larger pieces if needed.
+Gently flatten each portion of dough, stacking any smaller pieces on top.

 two hands folding the edges of the flattened piece of dough into the center.

-Tuck all the edges up and in across the middle.
-You can also do this almost like you're kneading the dough into a ball.
+Tuck all the edges in.
+You can also do this like you're kneading the dough into a ball.

 one hand holding the round side of the dough while pinching all the edges together in the other.

-While the first two shaping steps can be done on a very lightly floured surface, the final shaping step should be done on an unfloured surface.
-Flour prevents the dough from sticking and in the next step, we're relying on the friction between the dough and the counter to help create tension in the dough.
+Always do this on an unfloured surface.
+Flour prevents the dough from sticking to itself and to the counter, and the friction between the dough and the counter will help create tension in the dough.

 one hand cupped around a ball of dough to roll it on the counter and create surface tension on top.